Walpurgis Night: Sweden

 While the name Walpurgis is taken from the 8th-century British Dumnonian Christian missionary Saint Walburga, valborg, as it is called in Swedish, also marks the arrival of spring.
 The forms of celebration vary in different parts of the country and between different cities.
 Walpurgis celebrations are not a family occasion but rather a public event, and local groups often take responsibility for organising them to encourage community spirit in the village or neighbourhood.
 Celebrations normally include lighting the bonfire, choral singing and a speech to honour the arrival of the spring season, often held by a local celebrity.

 In the Middle Ages, the administrative year ended on 30 April.
 Accordingly, this was a day of festivity among the merchants and craftsmen of the town, with trick-or-treat, dancing and singing in preparation for the forthcoming celebration of spring.
 Sir James George Frazer in The Golden Bough writes, "The first of May is a great popular festival in the more midland and southern parts of Sweden.
 On the eve of the festival, huge bonfires, which should be lighted by striking two flints together, blaze on all the hills and knolls."

-Walpurgis bonfires are part of a Swedish tradition dating back to the early 18th century.
+Walpurgis bonfires are part of a Swedish tradition dating back to at least the early 18th century.
 At Walpurgis (valborg), farm animals were let out to graze and bonfires (majbrasor, kasar) lit to scare away predators.
 In Southern Sweden, an older tradition, no longer practiced, was for the younger people to collect greenery and branches from the woods at twilight.
 These were used to adorn the houses of the village.
 The expected reward for this task was to be paid in eggs.

 Choral singing is a popular pastime in Sweden, and on Walpurgis Eve virtually every choir in the country is busy.
 Singing traditional songs of spring is widespread throughout the country.
 The songs are mostly from the 19th century and were spread by students' spring festivities.
 The strongest and most traditional spring festivities are also found in the old university cities, such as Uppsala and Lund, where undergraduates, graduates, and alumni gather at events that last most of the day from early morning to late night on 30 April, or siste april ("The Last Day of April") as it is called in Lund, or sista april as it is called in Uppsala.
 For students, Walpurgis Eve heralds freedom.
 Traditionally the exams were over and only the odd lecture remained before term ends.
 On the last day of April, the students don their characteristic white caps and sing songs of welcome to spring, to the budding greenery and to a brighter future.